hfp/libxs/documentation/libxs_math.md

 ```

 Weighted Sobolev distance between two fingerprints:
-d = sqrt( sum over k of weights[k] \* (a->l2[k] - b->l2[k])^2 ).
+d = sqrt( sum over k of weights[k] \* [(a->l2[k] - b->l2[k])^2
++ (a->mean[k] - b->mean[k])^2] ).
 The number of orders compared is min(a->order, b->order) + 1.
 If weights is NULL, default weights w(k) = 1/k! are used, which
 naturally dampens higher-order (noisier) derivatives.

+The inclusion of the signed mean difference breaks collisions from
+negation (identical L2 norms but opposite means) and reflection
+(identical L2 but opposite first-derivative means).
+The distance
-The distance is a metric: symmetric, non-negative, zero if and
+is a metric in fingerprint space: symmetric, non-negative, zero if
-only if the fingerprints are identical.
-The same function serves
+and only if the fingerprints are identical.
+The same function
-both as a distance measure and as a fingerprint comparator since
+serves both as a distance measure and as a fingerprint comparator
-the fingerprint is the decomposed form of the Sobolev norm.
+since the fingerprint is the decomposed form of the Sobolev norm.

 ## Type Discovery for Opaque Data